Old Fashioned Banana Cake recipe from scratch. This is an adaptation of an old recipe Mama made often when I was growing up in the 1930s - 1950s.

 She served it warm.
 It was delicious!

-I add sliced bananas, with no sugar added, between the layers for a moist cake full of fresh, banana flavor and add frosting.
+I added sliced bananas, with no sugar added, between the layers for a moist cake full of fresh, banana flavor and added a delicious frosting which is optional.

 Sift together flour, baking powder, salt and baking soda into a small bowl.
 Set aside.